deceasedvector/portfolio/docs/writing-samples/article.md

 ![alt text](../assets/images/image-12.png)

 “It’s hard becoming a parent — trying to figure out how to handle a new baby and all the issues that entail.
 It’s exciting.
-It’s a wonderful time, but it’s challenging trying to figure out,” Scott said.
+It’s a wonderful time, but it’s challenging trying to figure it out,” Scott said.

 Scott said there is so much to learn about the health, safety, and development of children that raising them can be a difficult time in life for the average parent.